A Zariski dense exceptional set in Manin's conjecture: dimension 2: Zariski density of the geometric exceptional set and the counterexamples

-Since the Manin's Conjecture is confirmed for $\bP^1$ for any metrized ample line bundle with an empty exceptional set, any rational curve $f:C\rightarrow S$ with in lexicographical order is a saturated subvarieties of $S$.
-Thus by the discussion in Section $\ref{sec3.2}$, rational curves in $\left|-2K_S\right|$ are saturated.
-Since we have constructed a family of such curves in Theorem $\ref{the1}$ (2) and proved that the union of them is dense in $S$ in Section $\ref{sec5.1}$, the conditions of Theorem $\ref{the5.1}$ are satisfied and Corollary $\ref{cor1.6}$ follows.
+Since Manin's Conjecture is confirmed for $\bP^1$ for any metrized ample line bundle without removing an exceptional set \cite{Schanuel1979}, any rational curve in $\lvert-K_S\rvert$ and $\lvert-2K_S\rvert$ is a saturated subvariety of $S$.
+Union of such curves is nothing but the geometric exceptional set of $S$ by Proposition \ref{propgesofdp1}, which is dense by Theorem \ref{thm2}.
+Thus Theorem \ref{the5.1} applies. \end{proof}

-\section{Further Computations}
+\section{Further computations}

-Towards a complete understanding of the conjectural exceptional set for $S$, we use a systematic method to compute rational curves in $\left|-2K_S\right|$.
+Towards a further understanding of the geometric exceptional set for $S$, we use a systematic method to compute rational curves in $\lvert-2K_S\rvert$.
 Though it seems difficult to determine all of them due to the computational complexity, we obtained four elliptic families of them, including the one described in Section 4.2.
 All computer calculations were carried out using Magma \cite{magma}.

-As shown in Section \ref{sec4.1}, rational curves in $\left|-2K_S\right|$ corresponds to bitangent planes of $B$, where $B$ is a curve of degree $6$ on a quadric cone $Q\in\bP^3$.
+As shown in Section \ref{sec4.1}, rational curves in $\lvert-2K_S\rvert$ correspond to bitangent planes of $B$, where $B$ is a curve of degree $6$ on a quadric cone $Q\subset\bP^3$.
 The projective dual $B^{\vee}\subset(\bP^3)^\vee$ parametrizes all planes tangent to $B$.
-It has been shown in \cite[Propsition 22]{Lubbes14} that for such a curve $B$, the singular locus $\Sing(B^{\vee})$ of $B^{\vee}$ consists of following irreducible components (after relabeling): \begin{enumerate} \item $S_1$ is a cuspidal curve dual to osculating planes of $B$. \item $S_2$ is a conic dual to tritangent planes of $B$ which is tangent to $Q$. \item $S_i$ for $3\leq i\leq N$ are irreducible components of bitangent planes of $B$, where $N\leq 14$.
-They parameterize rationals curves in $\left|-2K_S\right|$. \end{enumerate} One can calculate $B^{\vee}$ explicitly in the following way.
-For simplicity, we may let the defining polynomial of $S$ to be
+It has been shown in \cite[Propsition 22]{Lubbes14} that for such a curve $B$, the singular locus $\Sing(B^{\vee})$ of $B^{\vee}$ consists of the following irreducible components (after relabeling): \begin{enumerate}[(1)] \item $S_1$ is a cuspidal curve dual to osculating planes of $B$. \item $S_2$ is a conic dual to tritangent planes of $B$ which are tangent to $Q$. \item $S_i$ for $3\leq i\leq N$ are irreducible components of other bitangent planes of $B$, where $N\leq 14$.
+They parametrize rational curves in $\lvert-2K_S\rvert$. \end{enumerate} One can calculate $B^{\vee}$ explicitly in the following way.
+Without loss of generality, we may let the defining polynomial of $S$ be